MayankSikarwar/takeaway-Assignment/README.md

 ## Configure Test Data file

- * Copy the testData.json file path (path:`/Assignment/testData/`) and paste it in the ReadJsonData.java file which is located in the
+ * Copy the testData.json file path (path:`/Assignment/testData/`) and paste it in the ReadJsonData.java (path:`/Assignment/src/main/java/resources/ReadJsonData.java`)
-      `/Assignment/src/main/java/resources/ReadJsonData.java`

  * All the test cases are taking data from the testData.json file.

 ### Example Test Data